mahdi-abdelkebir/daily_voice/README.md

 Dead tired.
 This was actually made in 7 days for a competition, imagine that, and I never used React Native before.

+It's basically a voice assistant.
+Well, let's say it's an API voice assistant.
+You say a specific phrase and then it'll communicate with some specific API depending on this phrase, then returns a formatted voice message.

-It's basically a voice assistant, created using DialogFlow.
+The voice assistant was created using DialogFlow.
 Though, I didn't dwelve too much into that, simply because I don't have the time to learn it.
 I just used it for casual dialogue admittedly.

-Let's say it's an API voice assistant.
-It communicates with your APIs and returns a formatted voice message.
-Sadly, I used too much time going on about basic things, and only implemented Astrology Sign, Netflix top movies and series, and lastly a Youtube API.
+I also used too much time going on about basic things, and only implemented Astrology Sign, Netflix top movies and series, and lastly a Youtube Trending API.
 You can also see Spotify UI lying around.

 These APIs were implemented thanks to RapidAPIs.